LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Filtering targets without mutating them.
 - Opting into programmatic-only targets, if supported.
 - Enabling optional semantic adapters such as static tables.
-- Controlling status and announcements.
+- Controlling status and announcements, including a default-off debug flag for the persistent visual status.
 - Opting into the large visual context indicator when the focused keylabel is not sufficient for the host interface.